Bernard Herrmann: Personal life

+Fletcher was to become a noted radio scriptwriter, and she and Herrmann collaborated on several projects throughout their career.
+Fletcher helped to write the libretto for his opera, Wuthering Heights, based on Emily Brontë's novel of the same name.
+The couple divorced in 1948.
+The next year, he married Lucille's cousin Lucy (Kathy Lucille) Anderson.
+That marriage lasted until 1964.

 By 1967, Herrmann worked almost exclusively in England.
 In November 1967, the 56-year-old composer married 27-year-old journalist Norma Shepherd, his third wife.
 In August 1971, the Herrmanns made London their permanent home.

-Herrmann's last film scores included Sisters and Obsession for Brian De Palma.
-His final film soundtrack, and the last work he completed, was his sombre score for Taxi Driver (1976), directed by Martin Scorsese.
-It was De Palma who had suggested to Scorsese to use the composer.
+Death

-Immediately after finishing the recording of the Taxi Driver soundtrack on December 23, 1975, Herrmann viewed the rough cut of what was to be his next film assignment, Larry Cohen's God Told Me To, and dined with Cohen.
-He returned to his hotel, and died from an apparent heart attack in his sleep the next day.
-Scorsese and Cohen both dedicated their respective films in his memory.
+Immediately after finishing the recording of the Taxi Driver score on December 23, 1975, Herrmann viewed the rough cut of what was to be his next film assignment, Larry Cohen's God Told Me To, and dined with Cohen.
+He returned to his hotel and died from an apparent heart attack in his sleep the next day.
+Scorsese and Cohen both dedicated their respective films to his memory.

 Herrmann was interred in Beth David Cemetery in Elmont, New York.